euroargodev/VirtualFleet/README.md

 ### Deployment plan

-Then, you need to define a deployment plan for your virtual fleet. **The VirtualFleet simulator expects a set of arrays with the latitude, longitude and time of virtual floats to deploy**.
-Depth is set by default to the surface, but this can modify if required.
+Then, you need to define a deployment plan for your virtual fleet. **The VirtualFleet simulator expects a dictionary with arrays for the latitude, longitude and time of virtual floats to deploy**.
+Depth is set by default to the surface, but this can be provided if necessary.

 Example:
 ```python